 The UVSS is a social justice based non-profit run by students, for students and is entirely separate from UVic.
 As an undergrad student, you are already a member!
 We work on issues affecting students such as affordability, public transit, sexualized violence, sustainability, student employment, and much more.
 We fund clubs and course unions, and have several advocacy groups.
 We also have a Food Bank and Free Store, a Peer Support Centre, and run your health and dental plan.
 We are here to support you, so please reach out to us at uvss.ca!

 Academic Important Dates

-Summer session - (May - August)
+Spring session - second term (January - April)